visit their website So I fell.

 in a baptism of ashes.

 I forgive what there is to be forgiven, for I must travel light.
 I pardon those who have wronged me, for they too were once children of God.
 Embraced, not in grace, but marked and broken in their Father’s image before the age of reason.
 Thus traumas transcend time, like chains linked from their beginnings to ours in forges whose fires are kept bright and burning generation after generation in hatred and anger.
 So I came to love my legacy.
-I inherited these rusted irons and said, “This ends with me.”
-So that my sons hands will be bound no more.
+I inherited these rusted irons and melted them down into armor.
+My daughters will have their shield and my sons hands will be bound no more.

 The words I used to curse myself, they were never mine.
 I thought myself damned and made that hell so loud I heard nothing else but my own fire for a lifetime.
 Until someone showed me all those lies I thought were true.
 How they wore my face but spoke in my father’s voice.
 I had to learn how to speak all over again until those voices belonged to me.
 Kindness was once a foreign language, now my tongue is fluent and it has tasted salvation.
 Ever since then, it has finally been quiet.
 Life grows anew among the blackened soil and soon, it will be green again.